 Working with Us

 NREL works with industry in a public-private contracting environment to research, design, and build advanced wind energy technologies.
 We have an outstanding performance record for working with the wind industry to advance wind turbine science and lower the cost of wind-generated electricity.
 Companies partner with NREL when they have particular design challenges, when they wish to cost-share development of state-of-the-art wind turbines, and when they want to document their turbine's performance for certification.
-See projects and NREL's Wind R&D Success Stories for examples of current and past industry partnerships.

 Flexibility is the key to government-industry collaborations at the National Wind Technology Center (NWTC), where companies get the support they need and can take full advantage of the center's capabilities.
 Some companies provide their own engineering expertise and only require access to facilities.
 Other firms have NREL engineers conduct tests on equipment, then report on the results.
 The center's services are individually tailored to meet industry needs.